 That’s when he saw her little deep blue eyes start to glow with a white hotness.
 But it wasn’t the glow that scared Albert.
 It was the wave of nausea that washes over him.

 “You see, she doesn’t know her power, yet.”
 Nolan spoke with a chuckle.
-“She needed something really traumatic to trigger the angelic power.
-She needed something like someone, or something trying to hurt her best-est friend in the whole world.”
+“She needed something really traumatic to trigger the Angelic-plasm.
+She needed something like someone, or something trying to hurt her Daddy.”

-That’s when The Albert-Thing realized Its situation.
-The entire moments of the past hour played back in its head as it put all the pieces together.
+That’s when The Albert-Thing finally realized the situation.
+All the moments of the past hour played back in its head as it put all the pieces together.

 The whole talk at the table…

-The little girl constantly in eyesight ever everything…
+The little girl constantly in eyesight of everything…

 It’s transformation and attack on Nolan…